nucypher/nucypher/docs/source/demos/heartbeat_demo.md

 ## Install Nucypher

-Acquire the nucypher application code and install the dependencies;
+Acquire the nucypher application code and install the dependencies.
-For a full installation guide see the [NuCypher Installation Guide](../guides/installation_guide)
+For a full installation guide see the [NuCypher Installation Guide](../guides/installation_guide).

 ## Run the Demo